 From Upset Tummy to Tummy Rubs

 There’s nothing worse than seeing your dog in distress.
 Luckily, by using the tips above (in conjunction with advice from your trusted veterinarian), your dog will be on the road to recovery.
 You’ll be relieved when you can start worrying about giving them tummy rubs instead of worrying about their upset tummy.

-If you’re looking for quick expert advice, reach out anytime with us, AskVet.
+If you’re looking for quick expert advice, or want to learn more on how to support your pet’s nutrition, reach out anytime with us, AskVet.